Sound of the Underground (song): Chart performance

 "Sound of the Underground" debuted at number one on the UK Singles Chart on 22 December 2002.
 Girls Aloud sold just over 213,000 copies, while One True Voice's "Sacred Trust" sold only 147,000.
 Girls Aloud stayed at number one for a second and third week, the final chart of 2002 and the first chart of 2003.
 The single spent another week at number one, bringing "Sound of the Underground" to a total of four consecutive weeks at number one in the UK.
 It spent two weeks in the top five at numbers three and five respectively, before slipping to number nine.
 The single spent fourteen further weeks inside the UK's top 75.
 It was certified platinum by the British Phonographic Industry in March 2003 for shipments of over 600,000 and sold over 653,000 copies.
 In December 2015, the Official Charts Company stated that "Sound of the Underground" had a chart sales tally of 679,770.
 In August 2017, the Official Charts Company updated the single's total sales figures to approximately 715,000.
 Following Sarah Harding's death in September 2021, the song had a resurgence in popularity with sales rising over 125%.

 The song had similar success on the Irish Singles Chart.
 "Sound of the Underground" debuted at number two behind Eminem's "Lose Yourself", while One True Voice only managed to chart at number nine.
-They held on at number two for a second and thirdweek.
+They held on at number two for a second and a third week.
 In the song's fourth week on the Irish chart, "Sound of the Underground" managed to rise to number one, finally dethroning Eminem.
 It spent two weeks at the pole position.
 The song peaked inside the top twenty on Belgium's Ultratop Flanders chart and the Netherlands' Single Top 100 chart.
 The song also charted in Australia and various European countries.

 Music video

-The video for "Sound of the Underground" was shot in an empty London warehouse, the Dimco Buildings, just days after Girls Aloud's formation in the last week of competition of Popstars: The Rivals.
+The video for "Sound of the Underground" was shot in an empty London warehouse, the Dimco Buildings, on 2 December 2002, just days after Girls Aloud's formation in the last week of competition of Popstars: The Rivals.
 It was directed by Phil Griffin, who would later direct the videos for "No Good Advice" and "Life Got Cold".

 It features the band members in various scenes "underground".
 In the group scene, they perform the song backed by a band in a large metal enclosure.
-As the song progresses, each band member also incorporates a tall microphone stand into the choreography, echoed in many live performances in the song.
+As the song progresses, each band member also incorporates a tall microphone stand into the choreography, echoed in many live performances of the song.
 In the solo scenes, each member is shown sitting or standing in the "underground" setting while various other shots, such as a light bulb spontaneously cracking open and catching on fire, are shown.

 The music video is available on the "No Good Advice" DVD single, Girls on Film, Style and 2012's Ten: The Videos.

+Girls Aloud released a new 4K version of the music video on 28 April 2023.